VirusPilot/install-scripts/README.md

 This script installs and sets up the development environment, please note: the esp32 development environment won't work on a linux-arm64 platform for now

 ```
+sudo su
+cd (change to /root as the Stratux directory is typically located here)
 ./install-scripts/install-OGN-tracker.sh
 ```